Skip to Main Content

 V. Behavioral and Social Attributes

-Candidates must possess the emotional health required for full utilization of intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
+Candidates must possess the emotional health required for full utilization of intellectual abilities, the exercise of good judgment, prompt completion of responsibilities for the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
 They must display characteristics of integrity, honesty, attendance and conscientiousness, empathy, a sense of altruism, and a spirit of cooperation and teamwork.
 The candidates for the MD degree must accept responsibility for learning and must exercise good judgment.
 They must be able to contribute to collaborative, constructive learning environments; accept constructive feedback from others; and take personal responsibility for making appropriate positive changes.
 The candidates must have the physical and emotional stamina and resilience to be able to tolerate physically taxing workloads and to function in a competent and professional manner under highly stressful situations.
 Candidates must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties inherent in the clinical problems of patients.

 The Americans with Disabilities Act